-Lekelia “Kiki” Jenkins is a native of Baltimore, Maryland, where she grew up fishing and crabbing recreationally on the Chesapeake Bay.
-During the summers she prowled the grounds of the Baltimore Zoo as a junior zookeeper, learning about endangered species and conservation.
-A Meyerhoff Scholar and UNCF/Merck Fellow, she graduated with a B.S. in Biology and Dance Minor from the University of Maryland Baltimore County.
-As a National Science Foundation Graduate Fellow, Kiki received her PhD from Duke University by pioneering a new field of study into the invention and adoption of marine conservation technology.
-Later, she lobbied and gained the support of the National Oceanic and Atmospheric Administration to host its first ever AAAS Science and Technology Policy Fellows.
-As a Fellow, she served in the National Marine Fisheries Service’s Office of International Affairs, where she helped implement new regulations to address bycatch and illegal, unregulated, and unreported (IUU) fishing by foreign nations.
-As a postdoctoral scholar at the University of Washington (UW) she was supported by the Ford Foundation Diversity Postdoctoral Fellowship and the David H. Smith Conservation Research Fellowship, which is awarded to rising conservation scientists who have the potential to change the face of conservation through entrepreneurial approaches.
-She later became an Assistant Professor at the School of Marine and Environmental Affairs at UW and during this time was awarded an Alfred P. Sloan Research Fellowship in Ocean Sciences.
-She is now an Associate Professor at Arizona State University in the School for the Future of Innovation in Society and has recently been named an AAAS IF/THEN Ambassador and invited to join the National Academies of Sciences Ocean Studies Board.
+Dr. Lekelia “Kiki” Jenkins is an award-winning marine sustainability scientist and science dance choreographer.
+She grew up in Baltimore, Maryland, fishing and crabbing recreationally on the Chesapeake Bay.
+During the summers she explored the grounds of the Baltimore Zoo as a junior zookeeper, learning about endangered species and conservation.
+A Meyerhoff Scholar, she graduated with a B.S. in Biology and Dance Minor from the University of Maryland Baltimore County.
+As a National Science Foundation Graduate Fellow, Dr. Jenkins received her PhD from Duke University by pioneering a new field of study into the invention and adoption of marine conservation technology.
+During her AAAS Science and Technology Policy Fellowship, she helped implement new regulations to address bycatch and illegal, unregulated, and unreported (IUU) fishing by foreign nations.
+She later became an Assistant Professor at the School of Marine and Environmental Affairs at the University of Washington and during this time was awarded an Alfred P. Sloan Research Fellowship in Ocean Sciences.
+She is now an Associate Professor at Arizona State University in the School for the Future of Innovation in Society and has recently been named an Earth Leadership Fellow and appointed to the National Academies of Sciences Ocean Studies Board.